Johan Swinnen (economist)

-Johan "Jo" Swinnen is the Director General of the International Food Policy Research Institute (IFPRI), and Managing Director of the Systems Transformation Science Group of CGIAR.
+Johan "Jo" Swinnen (born 1962) is a Belgian economist, who is the Director General of the International Food Policy Research Institute (IFPRI), and Managing Director of the Systems Transformation Science Group of CGIAR.

 He is known for his work on agricultural and food policy, political economy, institutional reforms, trade, and global value chains within the context of international development.

 Education

-Dr. Swinnen earned his doctoral degree in agricultural economics from Cornell University in 1992.
+Swinnen earned his doctoral degree in agricultural economics from Cornell University in 1992.
 His master's and bachelor's degrees are from KU Leuven.

 Career

 In 1992, he became senior economist at the Leuven Institute for Central and East European Studies.
 In 1993, he joined KU Leuven, first as an assistant professor and later an associate professor in agricultural economics and food policy.
 He joined the European Commission (DG Economics and Finance) in 1998 as an economic advisor, working on preparations for the accession of 10 Eastern European countries to the European Union.
 He returned to academia in 2002 as a professor of economics at KU Leuven.
 From 2003 to 2004, Swinnen was a lead economist at the World Bank.

 From 2004 until 2019, Swinnen was a professor of economics and the director of the LICOS Centre for Institutions and Economic Performance at KU Leuven.
 During this period, he was also a senior research fellow at the Centre for European Policy Studies in Brussels.

 In 2020, Swinnen was appointed as Director General of IFPRI.
 In July 2021, he also became the Managing Director of the Systems Transformation Science Group of CGIAR.

 Over the years, Swinnen has been a visiting professor at various universities, including at Stanford University's Center on Food Security and the Environment, Göttingen University, and Wageningen University & Research.
 He served as an advisor to many international institutions, such as the World Bank, the European Bank for Reconstruction and Development, the Organisation for Economic Co-operation and Development, and the Food and Agriculture Organization of the United Nations.

 Swinnen has led and served on many professional committees and activities including serving as president of the International Association of Agricultural Economists (IAAE) from 2012 to 2015.
 From 2020 to 2023, he served as a commissioner on the Food Systems Economics Commission.